Sardinian engravers of 1900s century

 • Mario Delitala

-Mario Delitala (1887–1990) was one of the leading Sardinian artists of the twentieth century, best known for his work as an engraver.
-Born in Orani, he captured Sardinia through intense and realistic images, inspired by everyday life, popular traditions, and the island’s rural world.
-His graphic work, particularly his woodcuts, is distinguished by the expressive…
+Mario Delitala (1887–1990) was one of the leading Sardinian artists of the 20th century, known above all for his work as an engraver.
+Born in Orani, he was able to portray Sardinia through intense and realistic images inspired by everyday life, popular traditions, and the rural world of the island.
+His graphic work, particularly his…

 • Remo Branca